ashikurrahmanbd/horizon-scroll-wp-plugin/readme.txt

 Donate link: https://www.buymeacoffee.com/wpartstudio
 Tags: scrollbar, horizontal, scroll
 Tested up to: 6.7
-Stable Tag: 1.2.0
+Stable Tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Horizontal Scroll is a lightweight WordPress plugin that enhances user engagement by displaying a sleek progress indicator at the top of your website.
+Horizon Scroll is a lightweight WordPress plugin that enhances user engagement by displaying a sleek progress indicator at the top of your website.

 == Description ==